 • Year the document was recorded

-• Name of at least one of the parties named in the document
+• Name of at least one party on the document

 • Type of document